heyvidy/cheatsheetsForDev/django-starter.md

 # Django Starter

+I assume you're working in Command Prompt on a windows machine. **$** indicates the prompt path.

 It's a good practice to create a virtual environment before you work on your project.

 #### 1. Install Virtualenv